Ancient Latin text written on a large piece of stone.

 Thesis Details

-- Meet with a thesis committee no later than the end of the third week in their fourth semester.
-In order to evaluate the viability of the thesis topic, candidates should submit an abstract to the committee.
+• Meet with a thesis committee no later than the end of the third week in their fourth semester.
+In order to evaluate the viability of the thesis topic, candidates should submit a prospectus to the committee.
 This meeting should be scheduled by the thesis advisor and scheduled through the graduate program coordinator.

 Note: All students seeking to continue in the Ph.D. program after receiving the M.A. are required to complete a program thesis and an application before the end of the fourth semester.
 For information on how to do so, click here.